 Peyer’s patches likely play some kind of role in the development of oral immune tolerance, but researchers are still figuring out the details.

 A variety of bacteria can invade your body by targeting M cells and Peyer’s patches.
 For example, a 2010

 - migrate efficiently through M cells and rapidly move into the Peyer’s patches of mice

 - move quickly from Peyer’s patches to other internal organs

 Viruses can also use M cells to enter your Peyer’s patches and start replicating.
-For example, have observed that poliovirus, which causes polio, prefers to replicate within your small intestine.
+For example,

 Other viruses known to do this include HIV-1, which causes the most common type of HIV.